home edit page issue tracker

 Cau: causative voice

-Note, that in Middle Armenian this is a feature of verbs.
-In causative constructions the subject is the entity “causing” the action.
+Note that in Middle Armenian causative voice is a feature of verbs.
+In causative constructions, the subject is the entity that “causes” the action.
 It is generally translated into English as ‘cause/make/have/let/allow’ someone to perform action described by the main verb.

-Note, that the auxiliary տալ/tal (in various tenses and moods) is accombined with infinitve of the content verb to construct the causative voice.
-Only the auxiliary will have Voice=Cau.
-There will be also voice information at the infinitive.
+In addition, the auxiliary տալ/tal (in various tenses and moods) combines with infinitive of the content verb to form a causative construction.
+Only the auxiliary is annotated with Voice=Cau; the infinitive retains its own voice annotation.

 Examples